 Virtual and augmented reality are not new concepts, as game developers and creatives have been using this technology for many years.
 But only now are they entering the mainstream, with companies utilizing AR and VR in mobile apps and websites, among other things.

 Ubiquitous Snapchat filters and the Pokémon Go app pushed augmented reality into the public’s consciousness, but it doesn’t end there.
 Apple is credited with “transforming existing things into mainstream successes,” such as “contactless payments” and biometrics authentication using fingerprints.
 Many have speculated the pioneering tech empire may prove a key player in the AR/VR arena with the introduction of its ARKit for iOS 11.
-Still, this is just the tip of the high-tech iceberg, as companies devise new methods for utilizing augmented reality.
+Still, this is just the tip of the high-tech iceberg, as companies devise new methods for utilizing augmented reality for business.

 The Expanding Augmented Reality Market Sector